Building a Transport Package: The Right Way

 core/yourcomponent

-directory of the other MODX install.
-Then, in Package Manager, search locally for packages and install the package as usual.
-Even if you don't do this during development, you should do it at least once before releasing the package to make sure that it installs and runs as it should.
+Even if you don't install the package in a separate installation of MODX during development, you should do it at least once before releasing the package to make sure that it installs and runs as it should.
+Occasionally, when your config file is incomplete, things will be missing from the build.

 Running Your Component

-If you install your component it should run.
-If you need to make changes to any parts of it, remember that those changes won't show up when you run it until you uninstall, rebuild, and reinstall because MODX is running the version you installed, not the version you are building in the project's development directory.
+If you install your component (even though I recommended against that above), it should run.
+If you need to make changes to any parts of it, remember that those changes won't show up when you run it until you uninstall, rebuild, and reinstall, because MODX is running the version you installed, not the version you are building in the project's development directory.

 If you would like to actually run the code for plugins and snippets that your build script is packaging, you can create new System Settings with the paths and URLs for that version.
 Then in the code of your snippets and plugins, get that path with a line like this (this example has "mc." as a prefix — you would use your own prefix):